 The best-known protectionist measure was the Smoot-Hawley Tariff of 1930.
 The Stock Market Crash of 1929 had plunged the world into a recession that was to linger for a decade and earn itself the unenviable title of the Great Depression.

 Two U.S. Congressmen, Reed Smoot and Willis Hawley, sponsored a bill they believed would put Americans back to work.
-It grew out of a plan to help American farmers who were going through a rough spell.
+It grew out of a plan to help American farmers who had a rough spell.

-Tariffs were increased on more than 900 import duties affecting over 20,000 imported goods.
-The Economist reports that “More than a thousand economists petitioned [then-President Herbert] Hoover not to sign the Smoot-Hawley bill.”
-They believed that as the U.S. economy was already sputtering adding taxes to imports would only make matters worse.
+Tariffs were increased on more than 900 import duties, affecting over 20,000 imported goods.
+The Economist reports, “More than a thousand economists petitioned [then-President Herbert] Hoover not to sign the Smoot-Hawley bill.”
+They believed that, as the U.S. economy was already sputtering, adding taxes to imports would only make matters worse.